spring-attic/spring-hadoop/samples/batch-wordcount/readme.txt

 If you have Gradle installed and available in your classpath, you can simply type:
 $ gradle

-The rest of the document refers to only the *nix/BSD OS style command line
+The rest of the document refers to only the *nix/BSD OS style command line (modify for Windows accordingly)

 b) To build and run the sample as a standalone Java application: